Research Innovation Hub / Research Methodology

 A moderating variable is best described as one that:

-AExplains why the IV affects the DV.
+AExplains why or how the IV produces its effect on the DV.

-CReplaces the dependent variable in complex models.
+CReplaces the dependent variable in more complex analytical models.

 out of 10